Skip to main content

 Size: SmallCoat Length: Medium LengthCompare

 Small, brave, and full of character, the Scottish Terrier is a true personality on four paws.
 Its distinctive appearance and confident nature make it an unmistakable companion.
+Ready to learn more about this charming little stubborn head?

 Last updated: